Bill Gates

 Young Bill Gates

 August of that year saw the release of the inaugural IBM computer powered by an Intel processor and MS-DOS.
-IBM's offerings rapidly cornered the personal computer market due to their relatively affordable price tag.
-In stark contrast, Apple's Lisa — for a time developed with assistance from Microsoft — bore a hefty $10,000 price point, rendering it accessible only to a select few.
+IBM's computers quickly dominated the personal computer market thanks to their relatively affordable price.
+Meanwhile, Apple's Lisa — which Microsoft actually helped develop for a while — carried a whopping $10,000 price tag, putting it out of reach for most people.

 By 40, Bill Gates ascended to the title of the world's richest person